-Figure 5-27, Stack Clock Fault
+Figure 5-31, Stack Clock Fault

-• Stack Clock Fault - There is a stacker cable problem or one inverter is losing synchronization with the other inverter.
+• Stack Clock Fault - There is a stacker cable problem, or one inverter is losing synchronization with the other inverter.

 Remedy: 1.
-Ensure you are using a Magnum Stacking Cable (this is not a telephone/data cable, this is a custom made cable).
+Ensure you are using a Magnum stacking cable (this is not a telephone/data cable, it is custom made).
 2. Inspect the stacker cable and reconnect at both ends (ensure you hear an audible "click" from the connectors at both inverters).

-Info: This fault has been known to occur when a Magnum Energy accessory is plugged into the Stack port, but the installation is not using multiple inverters in a stacked configuration.
+Info: This fault may occur when a Magnum Energy accessory is plugged into the Stack port, but the installation is not using multiple inverters in a stacked configuration.
 If this occurs, perform an inverter reset (see Section 6.2).

-StaKMode appears on the LCD and the FAULT (red) LED is on.
+StakMode appears on the LCD and the FAULT (red) LED is on.
 The INV (green) LED is off.

-Figure 5-28, Stack Mode Fault
+Figure 5-32, Stack Mode Fault